 Environmental sciences graduates are well-prepared for careers in conservation, environmental assessment, hazardous waste management, park inspection and compliance, or pollution control and monitoring.

-The undergraduate program also prepares you for graduate study in biology, chemistry, ecosystem sciences, environmental engineering, environmental law, environmental science, environmental sustainability, geoscience, hydrologic sciences, natural resource management, remote sensing and landscape modeling, renewable energy, and urban and regional planning.
+The undergraduate program also prepares you for graduate study in areas such as biology, chemistry, ecosystem sciences, environmental engineering, environmental law, environmental sustainability, hydrologic sciences, natural resource management, remote sensing and landscape modeling, renewable energy, and more.

 Student Opportunities